 If you have been injured by a defective product, or believe you have an Illinois products liability claim, then call Chicago personal injury attorneys at the Bryant Law Group for a free legal consultation at 312-614-1076.

 The Associated Press is reporting another Tesla car crash, which was allegedly traveling about 60 miles per hour, when it rear-ended a fire truck stopped at a red light.
 The driver sustained a broken right ankle, told police that her car was in autopilot mode and failed to brake before the violent impact decimated its front end.
-There was a witness to the accident which was driving a cascadia evolution.

 For me, the most crucial aspect of this particular case is whether the vehicle owner will seek damages against Tesla for her injuries.
 Typically in a case like this, the party that rear-ended another vehicle would not be able to seek damages for her injuries as she was the one that was at-fault for the car accident.
 Our civil justice systems allows parties to seek reimbursement for economic and non-economic damages against at-fault parties.
 In this case, if the driver can prove that the Tesla software failed by not stopping on time, then she could seek damages under a product liability claim.
 Unfortunately, product liability cases are very expensive due to the high costs of experts in these types of cases.
 Regardless, I think the driver here would have a very strong case based on the facts that we know.
 There are no allegations that the fire truck she rear-ended doing anything wrong.
 It was merely sitting idle at a red light.
 The question is whether an attorney will want to take on the cost for this type of case for just a broken ankle.